GeoscienceAustralia/galileoQC/docs/source/methods.md

 ### Convert data to `geoWhizz`

-All the qc routines for located data rely on those data being stored in a `geoWhizz` HDF5 format file. `AirGravQC` converts data from either `xyz` format or `ASEG-GDF2` format to a `geoWhizz` file.
+All the qc routines for located data rely on those data being stored in a `geoWhizz` HDF5 format file. __pe*ga*susQC__ converts data from either `xyz` format or `ASEG-GDF2` format to a `geoWhizz` file.
 Here is an example for `xyz` input data (the project name is a reference for all the data, and is used in report and plot titles).:

 ```python
 qc.xyzToHDF(Path(dx), projectName='Canobie')